 In our brainstorm we look at subject hooks – there are obvious ones like Christmas, Easter, Valentine’s Day, sporting events and local events such as food festivals, agricultural shows etc.

 If you’re struggling for inspiration there are a lot of awareness days, weeks or months that will relate to what your business does which you can use in your content.
+For your blog site you will also want full stack website development.
 These can be anything from ‘Organic September’, National Stress Awareness Day’ or ‘National Craft Day’.
 You can take these and tailor your content towards them.
 There’s a great calendar on https://www.awarenessdays.com/ but we’ve created a brief one for you in this post.

 They do need to be relevant to your business, but it can sometimes be a tenuous link – for example it might not be appropriate for Red Kite Services to write about National Dementia Carers Day, but it may be that I could write a blog for National Stress Awareness Day suggesting that busy business owners out source some work.

 Your blog plan should include broad subjects – these will often be seasonally based and use the awareness days discussed above.
 You then need to decide how often to blog and try to do it regularly – once a month is fine if that is all you have time for – but don’t write 5 on consecutive days and then leave it for 6 months.
 Once you have the publication dates in and your broad subjects start filling in the blog titles.
 You will need to think about lead times – if you are promoting Christmas events you need to start talking about them in September at the latest.
 Other blogs might be a report of an event, so you would schedule it after the event.

 Here is a list of the sort of things to put in your blog:

 - ten things you should know about…..

 Have a brainstorm with your staff or ask some of your clients for suggestions – my next blog is all about hashtags, thanks to a conversation with a client.